godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 - **Mode:** Tone mapping mode, which can be Linear, Reindhart, Filmic, or Aces.
 - **Exposure:** Tone mapping exposure which simulates amount of light received over time.
-- **White:** Tone mapping white which simulates where in the scale is white located (by default 1.0).
+- **White:** Tone mapping white, which simulates where in the scale white is located (by default 1.0).

 Auto Exposure (HDR)
 ^^^^^^^^^^^^^^^^^^^